belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 * What is the estimated # Deaths if no one smoked?

 #### Standardization ####
+1. Fill Out Expected # Deaths for Smokers
+2. Expected # of Deaths for Non-Smokers

  Standard Population (Age Group) | Number   | Risk if all were Exposed (Smoker) | Expected # of Deaths | Risk if all Non-Exposed (Non-Smoker) | Expected # of Deaths
 -------------------------------- | -------- | --------------------------------- | -------------------- | ------------------------------------ | ----------------------